taksaru/Game-Guides/BOTW/22 - Central2.md

 * Korok 839: Lilies to NW
 * Stone Talus Luminous to NE (38/40)
 * Korok 840: Magnesis puzzle to NW
+* Helmhead Bridge to NW
-* Korok 841: Acorn in tree to SW
+* Korok 841: Acorn in tree to S
 * Stalnox to SW (38/40)
 * Korok 842: Rock atop fountain to W
 * Korok 843: Rock circle to SE